-3.7.3 Common processes for FRP
+3.7.3 Common processes

 The common processes concern processes and activities at the site, which are not part of the main process route described above.
-This includes diesel and electricity used for internal transports, district heating used for heating of buildings, packaging materials, rolling oil and emulsions.
+This includes diesel used for internal transports, natural gas used for canteen, electricity used for air conditioning, packaging materials, rolling oil and emulsions.
 The climate impact of these processes and activities are however small, especially in comparison to the impacts from sourced raw materials and energy.

-The carbon footprint of common processes is allocated evenly to each tonne of FRP produced.
+The carbon footprint of common processes is allocated evenly to each tonne of product produced.